 After 30 minutes of inactivity on WhatsApp Web, you will be automatically logged out of the service.
-When you login into WhatsApp Web, you will be given the option to select a box next to the QR code that says “keep me logged in.”
+When you login into WhatsApp Web, you will be given the option to select a box next to the QR code that says “keep me signed in.”
 As long as WhatsApp runs on your phone, you will use the WhatsApp web.
 Keep reading to find out all the details.

-Why Does WhatsApp Web Log Out?
+Why Does WhatsApp Keep Logging Out?

 Thanks to this capability, users will use WhatsApp on linked devices even if the phone does not have an active internet connection.
 However, suppose the primary device has not been connected for more than 14 days.
 In that case, all associated devices will get immediately locked out of their accounts—WhatsApp weblogs out after some time for security reasons.

 If WhatsApp Web is continuously logging you out, you may need to update the app.
 WhatsApp informed users whose linked devices had been logged out that the situation had occurred due to an unforeseen incident.
 As a result, the business quickly published a security remedy to address the issue.
 All that is required is to upgrade your program to the most recent version.

-Does WhatsApp Web Stay Logged in?
+How Long Does WhatsApp Web Stay Logged In

 After 30 minutes of inactivity on WhatsApp Web, you will be automatically logged out of the service.
 Once you have logged into WhatsApp online, you will see an option that says ‘keep me signed in.’
 Select this option.
 Select this option if you wish to remain logged in; otherwise, uncheck this box to exit.

 After being inactive for 5 minutes, you will get automatically logged out, and you will need to scan your QR code again to re-enter your account.
 WhatsApp Web will stay logged in for more than a week if your primary WhatsApp device is connected to the internet.
 WhatsApp Web will log you out at some point, and you will need to sign in again.

 On the other hand, if you select the option to “keep me signed in,” closing the tab may not be of assistance.
 To log out of your phone, go to WhatsApp online and select ‘log out from all devices.’
 Alternatively, go to WhatsApp web and choose ‘log out from all devices.’